 - Black coffee contains high amounts of antioxidants which protect against damage from free radicals.
 Coffee may help prevent some diseases.
-Note: adding dairy to black coffee will reduce or eliminate the positive provided by the anti-oxidants.
+Note: adding dairy to black coffee will reduce or eliminate the positives provided by the anti-oxidants.

-Is it ok to workout on an empty stomach?
+Is it ok to work out on an empty stomach?

 Many people work out on an empty stomach often referred to as a fasted state.
 Working out in fasted state is not dangerous to health in general (although watch out if you are diabetic).
 Eating before a workout is more conducive to fat burn.
 Thus big drawback of working out on an empty stomach is that you do not lose as much fat as you would if you had some food prior to exercise.
 Empty stomach workouts increase the risk of cramps for some due to a lack of fluids.